 Introduces technical issues in flat fusing and forming for using an electric kiln and refractory molds.
 Emphasizes design approaches, drawing on historical and contemporary examples.
 Uses principles of design to create and critically analyze works in progress.
-Prerequisite: ART115 and ART116 recommended.
+Recommended: ART115 and ART116, both with a grade of C or better.
 F, W, Sp, Su